HomelessPhD/AsAbove_SoBelow/README.md

 ![stars](https://github.com/HomelessPhD/AsAbove_SoBelow/blob/5a3a4dfce6264f839353f16c4dfe429b02df9aa6/pics/nft_reduced_stars.jpg)

-There are 11 constellations on the upper part of the image - most have a digit in the main star, except the lowest that has "B" letter
+There are 11 constellations on the upper part of the image - most have a digit in the main star, except the lowest that has "B" letter.

+I got the next list of constellations (rely on my poor astronomy knowledge and internet sources [[8]](https://stardate.org/nightsky/constellations), [[8']](https://starwalk.space/en/news/zodiac-constellations)

 ```
 0) Pisces